Check out my recipe for making Ninja Creami Vanilla Bean Protein Ice Cream!

 Vanilla Protein Shake- I use the Premier Protein vanilla premade shakes but you can use whatever brand of shake that you would like.
 Just be sure to taste the shake and the mixture before freezing it to make sure that it tastes good.

 Vanilla Almond Milk- You can use a different type of milk if you would like.
 Cashew milk, coconut milk, oat milk, or regular milk will work.
-But, since I used the vanilla flavored almond milk, you'll want to look for a vanilla alternative milk as well.
-The vanilla almond milk is sweetened and has a vanilla flavor added.
+But, since I used the vanilla flavored almond milk, you’ll want to look for a vanilla alternative milk as well.
+The vanilla almond milk is sweetened.

 Sugar-Free Vanilla Instant Pudding Mix- If you are not watching your sugar intake, you can use the regular INSTANT pudding mix instead of the sugar-free.
 The measurements are the same.